History of Pune: Culture

 During the lengthy period of British rule, many different forms of entertainment became popular and subsequently faded in Pune.
 In the 1840s, plays based on stories from the Hindu epics such as Ramayana and Mahabharat were made popular by the traveling troupes of Vishnudas Bhave.
 For the next forty years, plays by the traveling troupes and performances in tents or even private dwellings were extremely popular among the Marathi speaking population of the city.
 The Marathi musical theater of the later period was built on the foundation of the travelling theatre.
 Another art form popular in this era was Lavani and Tamasha, danced and performed at the Aryabhushan theater.
 The city was a pioneer in the movie business, with companies like Prabhat studios producing quality movies.
 The first movie theatre in Pune was called Aryan Theatre.
 After the advent of talkies in the 1930s, the word (talkies) was used to denote a cinema hall.
 Most of the early halls had western names, such as Minerva, Globe, Liberty, etc.

 The British rulers of India loved outdoor sports and built facilities for their leisure.
 British rule in Pune saw both the introduction of British sports such as cricket, and the development of the new game of Badminton.
 The building of a low dam at Bund gardens, financed by Parsi businessman, Jamsetjee Jejeebhoy in 1860, allowed boating on the Mula-Mutha river for recreation.
-The cantonment area of the city had a race course which still hosts horse racing.
+The cantonment area of the city had a racecourse which still hosts horse racing.
 The British also built a golf course, which is still operational as the Poona Golf club in a presently sub-urban setting.
-There were exclusively-white clubs such as Poona Europeans, and clubs based on religion such as Poona Parsees and Poona Hindu Gymkhana, for Cricket, by the end of the 19th century.
+There were exclusively white clubs such as Poona Europeans, and clubs based on religion such as Poona Parsees and Poona Hindu Gymkhana, for Cricket, by the end of the 19th century.
 The latter club was dominated by the educated Brahmin caste of the city.
 However, two lower-caste brothers from the city, became stars of Indian cricket in the early 20th century.
 They were Palwankar Baloo and his brother, Vithal Palwankar.
 Vithal was appointed the captain of the Hindus in a quadrilateral cricket tournament between the Hindus, Parsis, Muslims, and Europeans.
 British rule also saw a parallel development of indigenous sports at the traditional akhada or talim.
 However, the 1897 assassination of Rand by the Chapekar brothers, who ran a talim in Pune called Gophan, led to these venues being viewed with suspicion by the colonial authorities, for being potential centers of extremist views.
 The committee to set rules for Kho-kho was established in the city in 1914.
 The Deccan Gymkhana sports club formed in the early 20th century was instrumental in organizing the first Indian delegation to an Olympic meeting at Antwerp in 1920 The Maharashtra Mandal club formed in the early 20th century, took the lead in promoting physical culture and education.
 The club promoted both indigenous as well as western sports.